 The new investment, Vicarious’ second round, was led by Formation 8.
 Founded in 2011, the Union City, Calif.-based startup has raised a total of $60 million in funding to date from Good Ventures, Founders Fund, and others.

 Vicarious is developing machine learning software based on the computational principles of the human brain.
-Our first technology is a visual perception system that interprets the contents of photographs and videos in a manner similar t... read more »
+Our first technology is a visual perception system that interprets the contents of...
+All Vicarious news »